Purposeful Planning for the WHOLE child

 Twice a Year Evaluations

 This blog outlines an idea of how I look at my kids twice a year to see if all is tracking along with God’s best.
 Some of the ideas behind this came from Ted Tripp’s “Shepherding Your Child’s Heart” which I read once a year as a refresher.
 Before kids, I diligently used my Franklin Covey planner to assess myself in a variety of areas such as these.
 When I became a mom, I thought that looking through to the big picture frequently might aid me in doing the day-to-day with more meaningful action.
+Our family choose homeschooling for our family lifestyle.
+The following planning reflects the evaluation of the child including the academic growth.
+Adjust your planning according to your family choices and your own child.

 Five Ideas for Developing the WHOLE Child